Gravity-Bridge/Gravity-Docs/docs/upgrading.md

 If your node has not yet halted at block `1888600` you are too early!
 Please wait.

-Once your node has halted **Once your node has halts it is recommended you backup your chain state**.
+**Once your node has halts it is recommended you backup your chain state**.

 Make a complete copy of your `$HOME/.gravity` folder.